Cape Town Walking Tour

 Afterwards you visit a wine estate for a fascinating tour of the wine-making process and some wine-tasting before enjoying a delicious wine estate lunch.

-In the mid afternoon you are transferred back to Cape Town in time for your onward arrangements.
+In the mid afternoon you are transferred back to Cape Town in time for your onward travel arrangements.

 An idea of price